Bede: Veneration

-There is no evidence for cult being paid to Bede in England in the 8th century.
+There is no evidence for a cult praying to Bede in England in the 8th century.
 One reason for this may be that he died on the feast day of Augustine of Canterbury.
 Later, when he was venerated in England, he was either commemorated after Augustine on 26 May, or his feast was moved to 27 May.
 However, he was venerated outside England, mainly through the efforts of Boniface and Alcuin, both of whom promoted the cult on the continent.
 Boniface wrote repeatedly back to England during his missionary efforts, requesting copies of Bede's theological works.

 Alcuin, who was taught at the school set up in York by Bede's pupil Ecgbert, praised Bede as an example for monks to follow and was instrumental in disseminating Bede's works to all of Alcuin's friends.
 Bede's cult became prominent in England during the 10th-century revival of monasticism and by the 14th century had spread to many of the cathedrals of England.
 Wulfstan, Bishop of Worcester was a particular devotee of Bede's, dedicating a church to him in 1062, which was Wulfstan's first undertaking after his consecration as bishop.

-His body was 'translated' (the ecclesiastical term for relocation of relics) from Jarrow to Durham Cathedral around 1020, where it was placed in the same tomb with St Cuthbert.
-Later Bede's remains were moved to a shrine in the Galilee Chapel at Durham Cathedral in 1370.
+His body was translated from Jarrow to Durham Cathedral around 1020, where it was placed in the same tomb with St Cuthbert.
+Later, Bede's remains were moved to a shrine in the Galilee Chapel at Durham Cathedral in 1370.
 The shrine was destroyed during the English Reformation, but the bones were reburied in the chapel.
 In 1831 the bones were dug up and then reburied in a new tomb, which is still there.
 Other relics were claimed by York, Glastonbury and Fulda.